chaoxu/chaoxu.github.io/posts/2019-11-27-bounds-on-cuts.md

 :::

-# Bounds related to scaling of the min-cut
+# Bounds related to approximate min-cuts

 What happens when we want to know about the number of cuts with value at most $\alpha \lambda_2$?